RELATED POSTS

 What is Minimalism?

-Minimalism is the intentional promotion of the things we value most and the removal of everything that distracts us from it.
+Minimalism is the deliberate promotion of what we value most and the removal of distractions.

 It’s not about deprivation or living in an empty white space.
 Instead, it’s about choosing quality over quantity and creating space for what truly matters.